Tamitha Skov

 Tamitha Skov is a space weather physicist, researcher and public speaker based in Los Angeles.
 She is also referred to as "Space Weather Woman" in social media, where she forecasts and analyzes space weather processes - in the heliosphere and exosphere, in addition to her conducting the same in traditional media.
 Skov is presently serving as a research scientist at The Aerospace Corporation and as an adjunct professor of heliophysics and space weather at Millerville University.
+Skov holds an amateur radio operator license, callsign WX6SWW.

 Early life and career

 Skov received bachelor degrees in physics and physical chemistry from University of California, Los Angeles in 1996.
 Subsequently she obtained her Masters in geophysics and planetary physics and a PhD in planetary physics and space physics from the University of California, Los Angeles in the years 2000 and 2002, respectively.
 From 1996 to 1999 she was a recipient of National Aeronautical and Space Administration Space Grant Fellowship.
 Presently she is working as the research scientist at Space Materials Laboratory, The Aerospace Corporation, where she joined in 2004.
 She also serves as an instructor and audio forensic analyst for National Law Enforcement and Corrections Technology Center.